lse-ds205/rag-fact-sheets/REPORT.md

 * **Rationale**: Supabase provides managed PostgreSQL with built-in vector extensions (`pgvector`) for efficient similarity search, while offering seamless integration with our JavaScript/Python stack and real-time capabilities for monitoring document updates.

 #### **Backend: Classic RAG + hopRAG**

 * **Problem Statement**: The main issue with classic RAG strategies is that it suffers from **multi-hop reasoning failures** ([Reference paper](https://arxiv.org/abs/2502.12442))
 * **Root Cause**: For complicated questions we require information from multiple chunks to fully answer a question and your RAG fails because it cannot make connections from chunks
 * **Alternatives Considered**:
   - `Graph RAG` vs `hop RAG`
 * **Final Decision**: **Hop RAG** is more computationally efficient because it avoids the `O(n²)` complexity of comparing relationships between all chunks that Graph RAG requires.
 With `~100k chunks` from our PDF processing, Graph RAG would create prohibitive computational overhead, while hop RAG maintains **linear scaling** by selectively exploring relevant connection paths.

+For more details on RAG architecture, please refer to the `RAG.MD` markdown file.

 #### **Front-end: Email + API**
 * **Purpose**: Updates user (meeting client's need as per request) whenever a change is detected and redirecting them to a front-end for a more custom UX